jpbetz/cel-webhook/README.md

 TODO:

+- [ ] validate CRD create/update by making sure that all expressions validate against the current schema
-- [ ] add informer to fetch crds and register them
+- [ ] compile and register all CEL programs when CRD is created/updated as well
-- [ ] add details on how to register with apiserver
-- [ ] add end-to-end examples

 How to run just the webhook: